x-atlas-consortia/ubkg-etl/generation_framework/README.md

 * "owl_url": the URL to download the OWL file
 * "home_url": the URL that describes the OWL

-- For ontologies or data sources with custom converters, the "execute" key/value specifies the location of the conversion script.
+- For ontologies or data sources with custom converters, the "execute" key/value specifies the relative location of the conversion script.

 ```